 Key Name Default Value Required SSL Clear (0) No

-This option specifies whether the client verifies the Hive server using SSL.
+This option specifies whether the client uses an SSL encrypted connection to communicate with the Hive server.

-- Enabled (1): The client verifies the Hive server using SSL. - Disabled (0): SSL is disabled.
+- Enabled (1): The client communicates with the Hive server using SSL. - Disabled (0): SSL is disabled.